Based on other people's profiles, I have a tremendous amount of text here. I urge you to read the results of my cacoethes scribendi.

 I am quite dominant, though I'm not particularly rude or domineering about getting my way in everyday social interactions.
 I'm moderately sadistic, though that doesn't always come out in play.
 Much like my sexual orientation, this is flexible in the right circumstances, or with the right person.

 I used to be polyamorous, then I was a swinger, but now I'm a relationship anarchist.
-I know I spent a lot of time searching for a partner.
-JainDowe is intuitive where I'm rational, empathic where I'm observant, and complements me perfectly.
+I know I've spent a lot of time searching for a partner.

 When I love, I love completely.
 I overlook flaws or personality incompatibilities, no matter how egregious.
 Once I have fallen in love with someone, I do not stop loving them, ever.
 I could name every woman I have truly loved, and still say with perfect honesty that I love them.